jina-ai/example-video-search/README.md

 # example-video-search
-This is an example of search videos using jina
+This is an example of search videos using jina.

+**NOTE**: The simplified version of this example is at [feat-simple-tutorial](https://github.com/jina-ai/example-video-search/tree/feat-simple-tutorial) branch, which contains the full codes for the tutorial at [docs.jina.ai](https://docs.jina.ai/tutorials/video-search)

 ## Prerequisites